Mandatory Retirement Benefits: What It Means

 In response, California Treasurer John Chiang says the lawsuit is shortsighted and he’s confident that Calsavers is on strong legal ground, and is proceeding as planned.

-Download this updated CalSavers Retirement Savings Program PDF which includes the latest deadlines and requirements.
+Download this updated CalSavers Retirement Savings Program PDF (subject to change) which includes the latest deadlines and requirements.

 Plaintiffs still plan to amend their case or file an appeal.
 In the meantime, CalSavers is moving ahead as planned and California Employers will still need to meet their applicable enrollment deadlines.